 Do you know what is in your food?

 Maybe you frequently read the nutrition facts label and ingredient list.
-But do you really know what half of those ingredients actually are?
+But do you know what half of those ingredients are?
 Soy lecithin, natural or artificial flavors, calcium carbonate, carboxymethyl cellulose—the list goes on and on.

 Why food additives?

 Extend shelf-life of food